 The order processing and delivery schedule is subject to change during holidays and extreme weather conditions.
-Facilities shall allow up to 30 days to receive vaccine orders.

-Providers:
+Vaccine orders are routinely processed and delivered within 5-7 business days.
+VFC Enrolled Providers:

 - Select the day(s) and delivery hours on the Create Order screen in IRIS which the provider is accepting orders.
 The hours entered will carry over with each subsequent vaccine order.
 Update day(s) and delivery hours in IRIS as needed when submitting vaccine orders.
-Do not place orders if the facility is going to be closed for an extended period of time. - Order vaccine quantities consistent with the facility's established provider profile (doses administered reports) and the number of VFC eligible children served. - Review all vaccine needs prior to ordering.
-Providers should consider the following: - Vaccines which may expire before the next ordering frequency - Current vaccine inventory (consider historical doses administered data to ensure the facility does not run out of vaccine before the next order frequency), single antigens and combination vaccines in inventory - Seasonality (school physicals, kindergarten round-up) - Planned specialty clinics (school based clinics) - Doses on hand data automatically display on vaccine order form for IRIS inventory users.
+Do not place orders if the facility is going to be closed for an extended period of time. - Order vaccine quantities consistent with the facility's established provider profile (doses administered reports) and the number of VFC eligible children served. - o Review all vaccine needs prior to ordering.
+Providers should consider the following: - Vaccines which may expire before the next ordering frequency - Current vaccine inventory (consider historical doses administered data to ensure the facility does not run out of vaccine before the next order frequency), single antigens and combination vaccines in inventory - Seasonality (school physicals, kindergarten round-up) - Planned specialty clinics (school based clinics) - Doses on hand data automatically display on the vaccine order form for IRIS inventory users.
 Enter current vaccine inventory (doses on hand) for each vaccine if the provider is a non-inventory IRIS user. - Determine the proper quantity for an order based upon the recommended order quantity displayed on the Create Order screen in IRIS.
 The recommended order quantity is calculated based on VFC doses administered during the same period the previous year, doses on hand and package size.
 The recommended order includes additional doses of vaccine to account for packaging quantity, unexpected need or potential delays. - o Enter the vaccines needed and submit the vaccine order in IRIS.

-VFC Program:
+Iowa VFC Program:

-- o Process vaccine orders in the order they are received. - Review each vaccine order to verify need for quantity of vaccine ordered.
-The amount of vaccine ordered is compared to: - Recommended vaccine order quantity - Number of doses on hand - Vaccine expiration dates - Single antigens and combination vaccines in inventory - Doses administered for similar time period 12 months earlier - Doses distributed during last quarter - Provider profile - Contact providers as necessary if order quantities require follow up: - Review vaccine needs with the provider to verify and approve the vaccine order. - Adjust vaccine order if the need is not supported. - Discuss vaccine needs when a product is in limited supply and to accommodate a decreased allocation quantity. - o Approve vaccine order in IRIS when review is completed and order is verified. - Make changes to the vaccine order if needed and process the order in IRIS. - Submit order to McKesson for distribution.
+- o Process vaccine orders in the order received. - Review each vaccine order to verify need for the quantity of vaccine ordered.
+The amount of vaccine ordered is compared to: - Recommended vaccine order quantity - Number of doses on hand - Vaccine expiration dates - Single antigens and combination vaccines in inventory - Doses administered for similar time period 12 months earlier - Doses distributed during last quarter - Provider profile - The Iowa VFC Program will contact health care providers as necessary if order quantities require follow up: - Review vaccine needs with the provider to verify and approve the vaccine order - Adjust vaccine order if the need is not supported - Discuss vaccine needs when a product is in limited supply and to accommodate a decreased allocation quantity - o Approve vaccine order in IRIS when review is completed and order is verified - Make changes to the vaccine order if needed and process the order in IRIS - o Submit order to McKesson for distribution to the health care provider